centennial-oss/midi-scribe/README.md

 ### Sample Take Files / Alexander Peppe

-We provide three classical music sample take files, which can be reviewed in the [testdata](./testdata/) directory and loaded into MIDI Scribe directly from Settings in a single click.
-These files come from a vast catalog of public domain MIDI works generously curated by [Alexander Peppe](https://alexanderpeppe.com/).
+We have baked three classical music sample take files into the app.
+They can be reviewed in the [testdata](./testdata/) directory and loaded into MIDI Scribe directly from Settings in a single click.
+These files come from a vast catalog of public domain MIDI works that is generously and meticulously curated by [Alexander Peppe](https://alexanderpeppe.com/).
 If you live in Maine, Alex should be tuning your piano.
-If you are into ham radio, his 4-digit callsign (WS1Q) should tell you a lot about his cool factor.
+And if you are into ham radio, his 4-digit callsign (WS1Q) should tell you a lot about his cool factor.

 ## Trademark Notice